A form of Real Life Writes the Plot

 Anime and Manga

-- After one of its members made disparaging remarks about Yui Horie, Jinkaku Radio was forced to disassociate themselves with the upcoming anime Daily Lives of High School Boys, which means the song "Hikizan", which was intended as the show's closing theme, will now probably never be released.
+- After one of its members made disparaging remarks about Yui Horie, Jinkaku Radio was forced to disassociate themselves with the animated adaptation of Daily Lives of High School Boys, which means the song "Hikizan", which was intended as the show's closing theme, will now probably never be released.

 - Norio Imamura originally played the voice of Emporio Ivankov on One Piece (the author, Oda, even commented that he made the character with him specifically in mind).
-But was arrested for showing off body art on the internet which in Japan is considered indecent exposure.
-The role wound up being recast as a result.
+But Imamura was arrested for showing off body art on the internet which in Japan is considered indecent exposure.
+The role wound up being recast as a result, and Mitsuo Iwata took over.

-- Pokémon: The Pikachu and Pichu short became a Missing Episode in Japan due to Noriko Sakai being arrested for drug possession.
+- Pokémon: The Pikachu and Pichu short became a Missing Episode in Japan due to its narrator, the singer and actress Noriko Sakai, being arrested for drug possession.
 It doesn't help that they could've easily had a new narrator overdub Sakai's narration.

 - The most famous example of this trope from the Pageant world is Vanessa L. Williams, who became the first African-American woman to be crowned Miss America in 1984, but later relinquished the crown after Penthouse Magazine published several nude photos of her that had been taken a few years prior to her entering the competition.